A character sheet for the characters that appear in Tsuyokute New Saga series.

 - He fails to save and kills Zentos after discovering his role in an assassination plot that helped doom humanity in the original timeline.
 He cries and screams in agony immediately afterward, as Zentos wasn't evil, but compelled by My Master, Right or Wrong.

-- He kills Goldar, who was another ally that sacrificed themselves to save him in the original timeline, after he was bought as a slave and given a drug to enhance his abilities.
+- Kail kills Goldar, who was another ally that sacrificed himself to save Kail in the original timeline, after he was bought as a slave and given a drug to enhance his abilities.